linkedin/dph-framework/metric-principles.md

 Almost all our productivity metrics are defined by saying "a developer" does something. **For each metric,** we need to have two different versions of the same metric: one for when machines do the task, and one for when people do the task.
-For example, we need to measure human beings doing doing `git clone` and the CI system (or any other automated system) doing `git clone` separately.
+For example, we need to measure human beings doing `git clone` and the CI system (or any other automated system) doing `git clone` separately.

 **The most important metrics are the ones where people do the task, not the ones